Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 .. note:: You can download the all the data from `here <https://github.com/Urban-Meteorology-Reading/Urban-Meteorology-Reading.github.io/blob/master/other%20files/SUEWSSpatial_Tutorialdata.zip>`__.
 Unzip and place in a folder that you have read and write access to.

-.. list-table:: Spatial data used for this tuorial
+.. list-table:: Spatial data used in this tutorial
    :widths: 10 10 40 40

    * - **Geodata**